-Dr. Zachary Casey, Associate Professor of Educational Studies

 The Master of Arts in Urban Education program seeks driven students who are passionate about educational justice and desire to impact the lives of students across Memphis and the surrounding region.

-Already a full-time teacher in the Shelby County Schools system, Najah Braswell found Rhodes' non-licensure graduate studies track the perfect fit for furthering her desire to cultivate educational justice in the classroom.
+Already a full-time teacher, Najah Braswell found Rhodes' non-licensure graduate studies track the perfect fit.